cs531-f19/cs531-f19.github.io/assignments/assignment-1.md

 ## Notes

+* Tests will be performed based on the content of `a1-test` folder from the [sample test files](https://raw.githubusercontent.com/ibnesayeed/webserver-tester/master/sample/cs531-test-files.tar.gz) (extract this tarball at your web server's document root)
+* Make your `Dockerfile` run your server on port `80` by default
+* [Release](https://help.github.com/en/articles/creating-releases) your implementation with the `a1` tag
 * Limited functionality - Points will be deducted for headers, response codes, etc. that are not explicitly defined in this assignment!